Dnlbb/scheme-mstu/README.md

-this repository contains solutions for homework and laboratory work on the basics of computer science MSTU.
+# This repository contains solutions for homework and laboratory work on the basics of computer science MSTU.